Good words from the NY Times:

 BOOK: "Spline Models for Observational Data" is in the SIAM e-books library.
 If you have a University of Wisconsin-Madison ID you can find it here

-PhD STUDENTS Prospective, In Progress and Former PhD students
+PhD STUDENTS: In Progress and Former PhD students

 Keywords for research: risk factor estimation; variational data assimilation; climate data analysis; demographic data analysis; ill-posed inverse problems; variational methods; adaptive tuning; smoothing spline ANOVA; bias-variance tradeoff; generalized cross-validation; reproducing kernel Hilbert space methods; supervised machine learning; radial basis functions; support vector machines; numerical methods for large data sets; dissimilarity information.